 Wouldn't you know it?
 Those officious Romans are involved...

-Jesus, of course, lived his entire life as a Jew under Roman rule (well, some residents of Utah have a slightly different take on that), his homeland occupied and governed by foreigners and puppet kings.
+Jesus, of course, lived his entire life as a Jew under Roman rule (well, Mitt and the Prop H8ters might have a slightly different take on that), his homeland occupied and governed by foreigners and puppet kings.
 Nevertheless, none of the four canonized gospels – "the Constitution," according to the Focus on the Family gang – mentions Jesus' birth as being portentous of Jewish revolt.
 In other words, He is not portrayed as a sword-wielding dispenser of Holy Justice (all misinterpretations of Isaiah 9:6 aside) nor as the revealer of some new autocratic/utopian form of government based around the worship of He and His Father; that would come later, around the time of the Crusades.
 Hence, any effort to link the birth of Christ to some sort of foundational link to American government is sheer lunacy, despite the best efforts of some very determined historical revisionists.
 This simple fact likely comes as a real shock to this bonehead, who seems to think that he's got us libs pegged dead to rights:

 The privatizers of faith are the same social engineers who demand universal public health care, who embrace public welfare, who bid a nation to come learn their simple doctrine of the solitary value of tolerance.
 That is, except tolerance for Christians.